Pyprohly/reddit-api-doc-notes/docs/api-reference/live_thread.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

-   "403","* You do not have the `manage` permission.
+   "403","* There is no user context.

-   * You do not have permission to remove the invite.
+   * You do not have the `manage` permission.

-   * There is no user context."
+   * You do not have permission."

 .. seealso:: `<https://www.reddit.com/dev/api/#POST_api_live_{thread}_accept_contributor_invite>`_